aryoda/R_CppDebugHelper/README.md

 - `head` and `tail` (idea: as piped functions)
 - NA value diagnostics
 - print encoding of strings and string vectors
 - common STL containers (but gdb offers pretty printers for that AFAIK)
+- optional: set `options("max.print")` to reduce print results to a sensible maximum (default is 99999!)
 - optional: change R variable values (eg. via an overloaded function names `dbg_assign()`)
 - optional: change Rcpp variable values
 - optional: `get` function that returns a variable from an environment to be used for filtering